nortikin/sverchok/docs/nodes/generators_extended/profile_mk3.rst

 ------

 Set of inputs for this node depends on expressions used in the profile definition.
-Each variable used in profile becomes one input.
+Each variable used in profile (except ones declared with "let" statements) becomes one input.
 If there are no variables used in profile, then this node will have no inputs.

 Parameters
 ----------